 1And Naomi her mother-in-law said to her, “My daughter, should I not seek rest for you, that it may be well with you?

-2Now is not Boaz, with whose young women you were, our relative?
-Behold, he is winnowing barley tonight on the threshing floor.
+2Now is not Boaz, whose young women you were with, our relative?
+Look, he is winnowing barley tonight on the threshing floor.

 3So wash yourself, anoint yourself, put on your nice garment, and go down to the threshing floor, but do not make yourself known to the man until he has finished eating and drinking.